Automata and Quantum Computing: Other models and results

 An Arthur-Merlin (AM) proof system is an interactive proof system in which all of the verifier's probabilistic choices are visible to the prover.
 Thus, the prover has a complete information about the computational state of the verifier.
-In the quantum version, the verifier has a quantum register and is allowed to use superoperators on the quantum register, but the register has to be fully measured after every step and the measurement outcome is transmitted to the prover (so that the prover still has a complete information about the state of the verifier).
+In the quantum version, the verifier has a quantum register and the outcome is sent to the prover whenever it is measured (so that the prover still has a complete information about the state of the verifier).

-If the verifier is a 2QCFAs and all the transitions are restricted with rational numbers, we have the following results \cite{Yak13C}: \begin{itemize} \item $ \mathsf{AM_{\mathbb{Q}}(2QCFA)} $ contains $ \mathsf{ASPACE(n)} $ $ \cup $ $ \mathsf{PSPACE} $ and some $\mathsf{NEXP}$-complete languages,\footnote{The proof of $ \mathsf{AM_{\mathbb{Q}}(2QCFA)} $ contains $\mathsf{PSPACE}$ will appear in an extended version of \cite{Yak13C}.} and, \item every recursively enumerable language is in $ \mathsf{weak\mbox{-}AM_{\mathbb{Q}}(2QCFA)} $ where the prefix ``weak-'' denotes the class of languages having a proof system where the non-members do not need to be rejected with high probability. \end{itemize}
+If the verifier is a 2QCFAs and all the transitions are restricted with rational numbers, we have the following results \cite{Yak13C}: \begin{itemize} \item $ \mathsf{AM_{\mathbb{Q}}(2QCFA)} $ contains $ \mathsf{ASPACE(n)} \cup \mathsf{PSPACE} $ and some $\mathsf{NEXP}$-complete languages,\footnote{The proof of $ \mathsf{AM_{\mathbb{Q}}(2QCFA)} $ contains $\mathsf{PSPACE}$ will appear in an extended version of \cite{Yak13C}.} and, \item every recursively enumerable language is in $ \mathsf{weak\mbox{-}AM_{\mathbb{Q}}(2QCFA)} $ where the prefix ``weak-'' denotes the class of languages having a proof system where the non-members do not need to be rejected with high probability. \end{itemize}

 The first result should be contrasted with the fact that $ \mathsf{weak\mbox{-}AM(2PFA)} $ is a proper subset of $ \mathsf{P} $ \cite{DS92} and the second result should be compared with the fact that every recursively enumerable language is in $ \mathsf{weak\mbox{-}IP(2PFA)} $ \cite{CL89} (which is a similar result but uses a stronger computational model: IP instead of AM).